Multiple Estimation Models for Discrete-time Adaptive Iterative Learning Control: Multiple Estimation Models for Adaptive ILC

 for each $t \in \mathcal{I}_T$.
 Thus, for each model $j \in \mathcal{M}$, parameter estimates one iteration apart converge for each sample $t$.
 For parameter estimates $p$ iterations apart, $\left\|\hat{\theta}_{j, k}(t) - \hat{\theta}_{j, k-p}(t)\right\|$ is written as a telescoping series, as shown earlier.
 By the same arguments,

 for each $t \in \mathcal{I}_T$, for each model $j \in \mathcal{M}$.
 This concludes the proof of Theorem \ref{thm:MM}. \end{proof}

 Summarizing the results of this section, we have presented an approach using multiple estimation models to solve the discrete-time Adaptive ILC problem.
-This approach is enabled by the use of each model's identification error in updating the corresponding parameter estimates.
+This approach is enabled by using each model's identification error in updating the corresponding parameter estimates.
 The control law is formulated based on the optimal model at sample $t$, in iteration $k$.
 We provide two options for switching between models --- either once in an iteration or once every sample --- and each option has its own criterion.
-Using both criteria, it is proved that each component of the identification and tracking error vectors converge to $0$ with iterations $k$.
+Using either criterion, we prove that each component of the identification and tracking error vectors converge to $0$ with iterations $k$.
 A key step in this proof is to show that the sequence of identification errors corresponding to the best model --- $\hat{e}_{n, j^*, k}(t+1)$ --- converges to $0$ as $k \lra \infty$, using either criterion.
-As with the strategy in Section \ref{sec:SM-AILC}, the proof of convergence does not involve the Key Technical Lemma, and the properties of $V_k(t)$ and $\ell_2$ sequences are used instead.
+As with the strategy in Section \ref{sec:SM-AILC}, the proof of convergence does not involve the KTL and the properties of $V_k(t)$ and $\ell_2$ sequences are used instead.